How to value a business: 6 proven valuation methods

 - high (7x+): businesses with strong competitive advantages

-Factors that increase multipliers:
+Factors that increase your multiplier:

-- Customer loyalty: Long-term, repeat customers
+- customer loyalty: long-term, repeat customers

-- Market position: Local exclusivity or dominant market share
+- market position: local exclusivity or dominant market share

-- Intellectual property: Patents, trademarks, proprietary processes
+- intellectual property: patents, trademarks, or proprietary processes

-- Business model: Hard-to-replicate operations or systems
+- business model: hard-to-replicate operations or systems

 - net profit: bottom-line earnings after all expenses